acdh-oeaw/pressmint-OCR-AI-evaluation/README.md

 [apptainer](https://apptainer.org/) and [slurm](https://slurm.schedmd.com/overview.html).

 To reproduce those, an equally strong GPU is required.
-If available, then the respective slurm scripts under [./src](./src) call the apptainer commands which can be extracted and called individually, e.g. with
+If available, then the respective slurm scripts under [./src](./src) can be inspected which call the apptainer commands.
+These commands can be extracted and called individually, e.g. like

 ```
 apptainer exec --fakeroot --containall --writable-tmpfs --nv \